firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smart-bms-integration-handbook.md

 *Reminder:* If a smart BMS was shut down over BLE, tapping it with a charger wakes the board.
   - never “test” with an 84 V charger on 42 V/54.6 V packs or you risk blowing the BMS outright.[^33]
 4. **Stage first rides with logging.** Riders lost Spintend and Makerbase controllers the moment a BMS tripped under load; gather current and voltage traces to verify the protection stays latched through braking and launches.[^6]
+- **Reboot stubborn JK boards.** After a reset, hold the onboard button until the display wakes—the Wi‑Fi password reverts to `1234`, so update credentials before handing the scooter back.[^jk-reset]

 - When regen has previously latched undervoltage faults, enable the smart-BMS discharge MOSFET before reconnecting the controller and raise pre-charge targets toward 40 A on large 16 S packs so startups pass self-tests without brownouts.[^precharge40]
 - If smart-BMS telemetry suddenly reads nonsense after a teardown, hunt for conductive debris.